d-sandborn/DayOfWaterData2023/README.md

 ## Wrap-up

-I hope this information has been interesting and useful!
-While far from a comprehensive treatment of data access and analysis techniques, the examples provided here has the potential to inspire readers, advance data science skills, and increase engagement with the science of one of humanity's most valuable resources: water!
+I hope this demo has been interesting and useful!
+While far from a comprehensive treatment of data access and analysis techniques, the examples provided here have the potential to inspire readers, advance data science skills, and increase engagement with the science of one of humanity's most valuable resources: water!

 Please contact me with any questions.
 I'd love to hear comments, suggestions, project ideas, etc. *sandb425@umn.edu*